NovoNordisk-OpenSource/bifrost-open-telemetry-dotnet-exporter/README.md

 # TODO
 - We could probably use BifrostOptions in the private methods of BifrostExporter and make the arguments simpler.
+- Maybe we could use the config or environment variables in the `OpenTelemetryBuilderExtensions` so the user does not have to pass `BifrostOptions` as an argument.
 - Add tests